raymondjustus/Tsuro/traversal.md

 ## Labyrinth

 `Labyrinth` is a graph of Nodes connected to each other by Edges.
-Each Node in the Labyrinth will have a unique `id` which can be defined by the user.

-Nodes can also have a Token that the user assigns with a unique color.
-No two Tokens in the Labyrinth can share the same color.
-The user should be able to create a new Labyrinth; add, remove, and retrieve Nodes, Edges, and Tokens; and determine whether there is a path from a given Token to a given Node.

 ``` js
 new Labyrinth(): Labyrinth